unq-ui/mercadolibre-model/readme.md

      * Completes a purchase for a user.
      * @param idUser The user's ID.
      * @param payment The payment information.
-     * @throws BuyException if the cart is empty or items are out of stock.
+     * @throws PurchaseException if the cart is empty or items are out of stock.
      * @throws UserException if the user is not found.
      */
     fun purchase(idUser: String, payment: Payment)